Oath of vengeance: Incorporation into the Nauvoo endowment

-The oath of vengeance was added to the Nauvoo endowment under the direction of Brigham Young by 1845 in the Nauvoo Temple, soon after the 1844 death of Joseph Smith.
-Participants agreed to be bound by the following oath:
+The oath of vengeance is understood by some modern historians to have been added to the Nauvoo endowment under the direction of Brigham Young by 1845 in the Nauvoo Temple, soon after the 1844 death of Joseph Smith.
+Such historians posit that participants agreed to be bound by the following oath:

 You and each of you do covenant and promise that you will pray and never cease to pray to Almighty God to avenge the blood of the prophets upon this nation, and that you will teach the same to your children and to your children's children unto the third and fourth generation.

 According to Smith's youngest brother William Smith the wording of the oath taken in the Nauvoo temple was in part, "You do solemnly swear ... that you will avenge the blood of Joseph Smith on this nation, and teach your children ... and carry out hostilities against this nation, and to keep the same intent a profound secret now and forever."
 The prophets believed by many to be referenced are Joseph and Hyrum Smith, who were killed by a mob in 1844 while jailed in Carthage, Illinois.
 The nation is likewise believed by many to be the United States.
 The existence of the oath was confirmed in an 1889 Salt Lake City meeting of the First Presidency in which they discussed "the propriety of ... more fully explaining the instructions to pray for the avenging the blood of the prophets in the Endowments."

-The oath entered the endowment when many Mormons yearned for retribution for the murder of their church's founders.
+Such historians further posit that the oath entered the endowment when many Mormons yearned for retribution for the murder of their church's founders.
 At least one member felt the oath to include a personal obligation that "if he had ever met any of those who had taken a hand in that massacre he would undoubtedly have attempted to avenge the blood of the martyrs."
 One source states members understood the oath to require only prayer.